Nothronychus: History of discovery

 A second, more complete specimen, UMNH VP 16420, was discovered from the Tropic Shale Formation (dating to the early Turonian stage) of southern Utah in 2000 by Merle Graffam, a resident of Big Water, Utah.
 The area around Big Water had been subject to several expeditions by teams from the Museum of Northern Arizona (MNA), and was known for its abundance of marine reptile fossils, especially plesiosaurs.
 During part of the late Cretaceous period, the region had been submerged under a shallow sea, the Western Interior Seaway, and preserves extensive marine deposits.
 Graffam's initial discovery (a large, isolated toe bone) came as a surprise to colleagues, as it clearly belonged to a land-dwelling dinosaur, rather than a plesiosaur.
-However, the location of the bone at the time would have been nearly 100 kilometers from the Cretaceous shoreline.
+However, the location of the bone at the time would have been nearly 100 km from the Cretaceous shoreline.
 An excavation of the area by an MNA crew revealed more of the skeleton, and the scientists found that it was a therizinosaur, and the first example of that group to be found in the Americas.
 All previous therizinosaur fossils had come from China and Mongolia.
 Between both species, N. graffami is the most complete but lacks the skull.